awsdocs/amazon-rekognition-custom-labels-developer-guide/doc_source/limits.md

 ### Detection<a name="limits-detection"></a>
 + Maximum size of images passed as raw bytes is 4 MB\.
 + Maximum file size for an image in an Amazon S3 bucket is 15 MB\.
++ Maximum number of running models per account is 2.
 + Minimum image dimension of an input image file \(stored in an Amazon S3 bucket or supplied as image bytes\) is 64 pixels x 64 pixels\.
 + Maximum image dimension of an input image file \(stored in an Amazon S3 or supplied as image bytes\) is 4096 pixels x 4096 pixels\.
 + Supported file formats are PNG and JPEG image formats\.